As Tall as Lions

-As Tall as Lions were an indie rock band formed in 2001 from the Massapequa neighborhood of Long Island, New York.
+As Tall as Lions were an indie rock band from the hamlet of Massapequa on Long Island, New York, formed in 2001.

-The band's 2009 album You Can't Take It with You peaked at 88 on the Billboard 200 chart.
+The band's 2009 album You Can't Take It with You peaked at number 88 on the Billboard 200 chart.
 Dan Nigro, the lead vocalist of the band, became a prominent record producer and songwriter following the breakup of the band, being nominated for 16 Grammy Awards and winning two.

 History

 High school friends Dan Nigro (lead vocals & guitars), Saen Fitzgerald (guitar, keyboards, & percussion), Brian Fortune (guitars & keyboards) and Cliff Sarcona (drums & percussion) founded the band in December 2001 as they were looking to continue the momentum of a previous project, a group called SundazE.
 Nigro and Fitzgerald came from Massapequa, while Sarcona was based in Smithtown.

 Blood and Aphorisms

 Blood and Aphorisms was released in July 2002, at local venue Backstreet Blues.
 Upon its release, vocalist Dan Nigro sent the EP to some websites, which caught the attention of then-influential "thescout.net".
 The EP garnered the band local radio airplay and the attention of the local music scene.
 Without a permanent live bassist however, the band used studio engineer Rich Leigey, who had worked on the EP, and friend Julio Tavarez, before Dan Nigro began auditioning and recruiting bassists.
 It wasn't until October 2002 that the band brought on board bassist Brian Caesar.
 A few months later, the band signed a joint development deal with Island Records and Triple Crown Records.
 After their signing, the members of the band dropped out of college to focus on the band full time.